HUD Grant Programs

-The grant application process for Program Year 2020 (July 1, 2020 - June 30, 2021) is now open; guidelines and forms can be found below.
-If you have questions or are interested in applying for Program Year 2020 grant funds please email Colin Woodrow or email Karen Gasvoda.
+The grant application process for Program Year 2021 (July 1, 2021 - June 30, 2022) is now open; guidelines and forms can be found below.
+If you have questions or are interested in applying for Program Year 2021 grant funds please email Emily Armstrong or email Karen Gasvoda.

 Information for Current Grantees